Updated to reflect restrictions at the Niagara border crossings.

 - Return to Canada before the end of the period initially authorized for their stay or any extension of it.

-Please note that you are not allowed to flagpole if you are a:
+Please note that you are not allowed to flagpole if you are a Seasonal Agricultural Worker.

 What actually happens at the border?

-- They will then direct you to the Canadian Customs building.
+- When you return to Canada, you will be directed to the Canadian Customs building.

-- Note: They may express their displeasure with you doing flagpoling.
-This is not personal; CBP officers do not appreciate this but they are just expressing their frustration with the process.
+- Note: Another drawback of flagpoling immediately is that the CBP officer may express their displeasure with you doing flagpoling.
+This is not personal; CBP officers are just expressing their frustration with the process.

 - At the Canadian Customs building, you will approach the border/customs agent, say you are applying for a new Work or Study Permit, and present your documentation, including your refusal-of-entry slip from the US authorities: